NativeScript/summer-of-nativescript/august/lab.md

 <WrapLayout id="myMemeContainer">
 ```

 Easy enough.
 Let's also pretty this up slightly.
-Our images could be quite large.
-To make sure things don't get out of hand and we're scrolling forever, let's just set their height to only 100px.
-To this we can add an attribute to our WrapLayout called `itemHeight` like this `itemHeight="100"`.
+Our images could be quite large, so to keep things reasonable let's pick a fairly small size to display them with.
+To do this add an `itemHeight` attribute to each of the two `<WrapLayout>` elements:

 ```xml
 <WrapLayout id="templateContainer" itemHeight="100">